BraedonWooding/CVM/README.md

 But it may work and that's worth something.

-> Rust was chosen because of TUI-RS being absolutely fabulous
+> Rust was chosen because I thought

-## How does it work?
+## How does it work

 There are typically 3 ways you can simulate something;